Darkelf-Labs/Darkelf-Docs/Darkelf-Shadow-7.0.7-2026-Privacy-Browser-Technical-Report.md

 -   allows Shadow to process a unified subscription instead of independently evaluating numerous upstream lists.

-Resource-type evaluation was also refined.
-Rules intended specifically for scripts, XHR, images, subdocuments, pings, WebSockets, workers, media, and other resource types are constrained to their applicable request categories.
+Resource-type evaluation remains constrained so rules intended specifically for scripts, XHR, images, subdocuments, pings, WebSockets, workers, media, and other resource types apply only to their applicable request categories.

+Version 7.0.8 adds a fast declarative hostname layer ahead of the larger ABP/EasyList-style evaluation path.
+Known advertising, analytics, telemetry, and tracker hosts can therefore be rejected without requiring a scan of the full ruleset.
+Complex rules continue through indexed candidate selection and a fallback path when they cannot be safely indexed.

 This addresses an important compatibility problem: a rule intended for one resource type should not inadvertently become a generic rule